MichaelMuz/SolanaChangeNumber/README.md

-augmented Solana hello world program to include 3 instructions: increment, decriment, and a set instruction to set it to a number.
+Solana smart contract.
+Augmented Solana hello world program that includes 3 instructions: increment, decriment, and a set instruction to set it to a number.
 Has front end, smart contract, and a few tests